 Then, you need to link your Instagram a Facebook Product Catalog.

-Essentially, this is a catalog of all the products you would like to sell.
+Essentially, this is a catalogue of all the products you would like to sell.
 There are a few ways to do this, so go with the easiest option for your business.

 Here’s a handy guide which takes you through each step.